 Page Six has reported that Al Jazeera America has a ban on cursing in the newsroom.
-Cynthia and Larry discussed whether cursing is ever OK in the workplace.
+Cynthia Lett and Larry Mantle of KPCC-Los Angeles discussed whether cursing is ever OK in the workplace.
 Some questions answered are whether people are more lenient toward verbal cursing as opposed to curing in email.
-Also, is cursing more tolerable when it’s not directed at a particular person but at a situation?
+Also, is cursing more tolerable when it’s not directed at a particular person but at a situation.

 Listen here: Cursing-at-work